xd009642/streamer-template/doc/02_audio_decoding.md

 work so it's still preferable.

-I also said previously we'd be using the actor model, if you're not familiar there's this blogpost by Alice Rhyl
+I also said previously we'd be using the actor model, if you're not familiar there's this blog post by Alice Rhyl
 [actors with tokio](https://ryhl.io/blog/actors-with-tokio/).

 The input to the function will be a channel sending the encoding audio data, we'll already have the format info when we call it to keep things simpler.
-The output will be decoded samples sent down an audio-channel specific channel.
+The output will be decoded samples sent down a tokio channel specific to the audio-channel.

 I'll do my best to try and avoid audio-channel vs tokio channel confusion, but please leave feedback if it's ambiguous anywhere.
 The terminology overlap